mr2527/pop_OS-win10-KVM-setup/README.md

   Installing Windows 10 in the VM
 </h2>

 This section will detail on how to install the Windows 10 VM and get ready to move forward with tweaks and updates to get your performance better.
 I will be pulling from [Aaron's guide](https://github.com/aaronanderson/LinuxVMWindowsSteamVR#windows-installation---part-1) in this section.

 START the VM.
 Click into the VM window and it should have your mouse and keyboard take over the window.
 Press enter when you are prompted to boot from the CDROM.
-There is a chance you weren't fast enough and then you be shown the UEFI shell.
-If this is the case, type `exit` or go to `boot manager` -> `UEFI QEMU DCDROM QM03` (There may be more than 1 zero if yours).
+There is a chance you weren't fast enough and then you are shown the UEFI shell.
+If this is the case, type `exit` or go to `boot manager` -> `UEFI QEMU CDROM QM03` (There may be more than 1 zero if yours).

 Select 'I don't have a product key' I highly suggest *not* putting a windows code in unless you are 100% completed with your installation and are fine with the performance.
 Reinstallation is not out of the ordinary.